squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 $end
 }}}
 == Sending bug reports to the Squid team ==
-Bug reports for Squid should be registered in our [http://www.squid-cache.org/bugs/ bug database].
+Bug reports for Squid should be registered in our [[http://www.squid-cache.org/bugs/|bug database]].
 Any bug report must include

  * The Squid version
  * Your Operating System type and version